feaser/openblt/Target/Demo/ARMCM4_STM32F4_Nucleo_F446RE_CubeIDE/Prog/Library/MicroTbx/docs/extra.md

 ### Assertions

 In the FreeRTOS configuration header file `FreeRTOSConfig.h`, you can add and configure the `configASSERT` macro to enable assertions in the FreeRTOS code base.
 MicroTBX includes an assertion module that you can use for this.
-The easiest way to link the MicroTBX assertion `TBX_ASSERT` macro to the FreeRTOS `configASSERT` macro, is by including the `tbxfreertos.h` header file all the way at the end.
+The easiest way to link the MicroTBX assertion `TBX_ASSERT` macro to the FreeRTOS `configASSERT` macro, is by including the `tbx_freertos.h` header file all the way at the end.
 Just before the last `#endif`:

 ```c
 #define INCLUDE_vTaskCleanUpResources                 1